ktoso/rx-wiki/Subject.md

 # PublishSubject
 <a href="http://netflix.github.io/RxJava/javadoc/rx/subjects/PublishSubject.html">``PublishSubject``</a> emits to a subscriber only those items that are emitted by the source Observable(s) subsequent to the time of the subscription.
 [[images/rx-operators/S.PublishSubject.png]]
+Note that a `PublishSubject` may begin emitting items immediately upon creation (unless you have taken steps to prevent this), and so there is a risk that one or more items may be lost between the time the Subject is created and the Subscriber subscribes to it.
+If you need to guarantee delivery of all items from the source Observable, you'll need either to form that Observable with `create` so that you can manually reintroduce “cold” Observable behavior (checking to see that all subscribers have subscribed before beginning to emit items), or switch to a `ReplaySubject`.

 If the source Observable terminates with an error, the `PublishSubject` will not emit any items to subsequent Subscribers, but will simply pass along the error notification from the source Observable.
 [[images/rx-operators/S.PublishSubject.e.png]]
 Note: In RxJava's Scala language adaptor, you instantiate a `PublishSubject` via `Subject`.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/subjects/PublishSubject.html">`PublishSubject`</a>

 # ReplaySubject
 <a href="http://netflix.github.io/RxJava/javadoc/rx/subjects/ReplaySubject.html">``ReplaySubject``</a> emits to any subscriber all of the items that were emitted by the source Observable(s), regardless of when the subscriber subscribes.